 Recapture rule.
-If any qualified zone property (or qualified renewal property) placed in service during the current year ceases to be used in an empowerment zone (or a renewal community) by an enterprise zone business (or a renewal community business) in a later year, the benefit of the increased section 179 expense deduction must be reported as "other income" on your return.
-Similar rules apply to qualified Liberty Zone property that ceases to be used in the Liberty Zone.
+If any qualified empowerment zone property (or qualified renewal property) placed in service during the current year ceases to be used in an empowerment zone (or a renewal community) by an enterprise zone business (or a renewal community business) in a later year, the benefit of the increased section 179 expense deduction must be reported as "other income" on your return.
+Similar rules apply to qualified NYL Zone property that ceases to be used in the NYL Zone and to qualified GO Zone property that ceases to be used in the GO Zone.